Terry Nutkins: Early life

+Career

 In the 1980s, Nutkins was co-presenter of the BBC children's television series Animal Magic with Johnny Morris, whom he describes as his second mentor after Maxwell.
-He is perhaps best remembered on the show for segments with Gemini, the California sea lion he had hand-reared from infancy.
+The show featured various animals including memorable segments with a sea lion named Gemini that Nutkins had hand-reared from infancy.
 Animal Magics run ended in 1983 and a year later Nutkins was asked to put together a new animal series, which resulted in The Really Wild Show which he presented from 1986 to 1993.
 In 1999, he inherited a large portion of Johnny Morris's estate.

-Nutkins was part of a consortium which bought Fort Augustus Abbey on the shores of Loch Ness.
-They, in turn, sold the abbey to the Santon Group who converted the buildings into apartments known as The Highland Club.
+Nutkins was part of a consortium which bought and later sold Fort Augustus Abbey on the shores of Loch Ness.

-In 2004, he appeared on Living TV's reality television show I'm Famous and Frightened!, and he featured in the 2007 Comic Relief video.
+In 2004, he appeared on Living TV's reality television show I'm Famous and Frightened!.
 In April 2009, Nutkins co-presented and narrated My Life as an Animal, a BBC Three programme where young professionals and media personalities lived life as animals for four days, sharing living areas, food and sleeping with several farm and zoo animals.
 Nutkins made an appearance on the BBC's Winterwatch programme (a spin off from Springwatch) talking about how otters had survived the harsh weather in January 2012.

-Nutkins was a keen beekeeper and a member of the British Beekeepers' Association.
+Nutkins was a beekeeper and a member of the British Beekeepers' Association.
 A stone carving of Nutkins was unveiled at the Royal Horticultural Society Show in Tatton Park in 2010.

-Death
+Personal life and death

+Nutkins was married.
+He had eight children.

-Nutkins died on 6 September 2012, aged 66.
+Nutkins died on 6 September 2012, at the age of 66.
 He had been receiving treatment for nine months for acute leukaemia.
-He died at his home in Glenelg, Scotland, and was survived by his wife and eight children.
+He died at his home in Glenelg, Scotland.